aarontuor/antk/docs/loader_tutorial.rst

 ======================

     **.mat**:
         Matlab files of matrices made with the matlab save command.
 Saved matrices to be read must be named **data**.
+As of now some Matlab implementations may load the files with the *load* function but the loaded matrices will have different values.

     **.sparsetxt**
         Plain text files where lines correspond to an entry in a matrix where a line consists of values **i j k**, so a matrix *A* is constructed where  :math:`A_{ij} = k`.
 Tokens must be whitespace delimited.